MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 ## SHORT DESCRIPTION
-Explains how to create objects in  Windows PowerShell�.
+Explains how to create objects in  Windows PowerShell®.

 ## LONG DESCRIPTION